adwait/adwait.github.io/courses.md

 >>We studied variants of the Top-k arm selection problem in the multi-armed bandit setting with Bernoulli bandits.
 We suggested an alternative stopping criterion and proved better bounds on sample complexity in the
 PAC framework.
 These theoretical results were verified by experiments on a suite of bandit instances.

+> <strong>MARL with Communication</strong> [[slides](https://ag1502.github.io/docs/fila_report.pdf)]
+<br>Advanced Concentration Inequalities<br>
+>>We studied variants of the Top-k arm selection problem in the multi-armed bandit setting with Bernoulli bandits.
+We suggested an alternative stopping criterion and proved better bounds on sample complexity in the
+PAC framework.
+These theoretical results were verified by experiments on a suite of bandit instances.

 > <strong>Congruence Domain for Abstraction based Program Analysis</strong>
 <br>Formal Specification and Verification course Verification<br>
 >>We added a functionality to the abstract interpretation based CAnalyzer tool developed at IIT, Bombay.
 We implemented the congruence domain for distance bound matrices (DBMs).
 This domain represents constraints of the form  ```  [x + y (mod m)]```.